 All artists vyed for the coveted $20,000 Scenic world Award as selected by an independent judging panel including Emeritus Professor David Williams AM, Anne Loxley, Curator C3West at MCA and Clara Hali, sculptor.
 See 2015 Award Winners

 The exhibition’s 2015 Public Program offered exciting opportunities for art lovers, enthusiasts, children and families.
 Highlights included free guided tours for the general public, Artist Talks and the popular Sculpture or Small people workshops.

 This year, the Sculpture Projects initiative presented an in depth look at materials artist use to create their works in a program called metalheads featuring notable sculptors working with metal.

-The Sculpture Otherwise (indoor show), will exhibit in the Blue Mountains City Art Gallery’s main gallery space, creating a full day out of art in the Blue Mountains .Why not make a weekend of it with great value accommodation packages at Blue Mountains leading hotels and resorts are now available to create the perfect arts escape weekend
+The Sculpture Otherwise (indoor show), exhibited in the Blue Mountains City Art Gallery’s main gallery space, creating a full day out of art in the Blue Mountains .

 For any enquiries contact Justin Morrissey, Exhibition Manager: